dbpedia/table-extractor/README.md

 Read below something more about arguments passed to `pyDomainExplorer`.

+### Usage examples

+* `python pyDomainExplorer.py -c it -v 1 -w "?s a <http://dbpedia.org/ontology/SoccerPlayer>"` ---> chapter = 'it', verbose= '1', tries to collect resources (soccer players) which answer to this sparql query from DBpedia.

+* `python pyDomainExplorer.py -c en -v 2 -t BasketballPlayer` ---> chapter='en', verbose='1', topic='BasketballPlayer', collect resources that are in DBpedia ontology class 'BasketballPlayer'.

+* `python pyDomainExplorer.py -c it -v 2 -s "Kobe_Bryant"` ---> the script will works only one [wiki page](https://it.wikipedia.org/wiki/Kobe_Bryant "Kobe Bryant") of 'it' chapter.
+It's important to use the same name of wikipedia page.

+Notes:
+* If you choose a topic (-t) or you pass to the script a custom where clause, a list of resources (.txt files) are created in /Resource_lists .
+* If everything is ok, three files are created in /Extractions : two log file (one for pyDomainExplorer and one for pyTableExtractor) and a .ttl file containing the serialized rdf data set.

 ### pyDomainExplorer arguments
 There are three arguments that has to be passed to `pyDomainExplorer`.
 * `-c`, `--chapter` : Required.
 2 letter long string representing the desidered endpoint/Wikipedia language (e.g. `en`, `it`, `fr` ...)
 Default value: 'en'.

-* `-v`, `--verbose` : Required.
+* `-o`, `--output` : Required.
 One number that can be 1 or 2.
 Each value correspond to a different organization of output file.

 * Required one of these arguments: